 When we use the Transition Tree Tool to break our project down into actions, at every step we can scrutinize the effectiveness of our action, the validity of its logic and its coherence with the identified need.

-Dr. Domenico Lepore, international expert in systemic and sustainable management, continues his series on the Thinking Process Tools from the Theory of Constraints.
+In this extract from the book Sechel: Logic, Language and Tools to Manage any Organization as a Network, Dr. Domenico Lepore, international expert in systemic and sustainable management, writes about the Thinking Processes from the Theory of Constraints.

 Tools for collaboration

 The Prerequisite Tree (which we looked at in the previous post) and the Transition Tree were both developed for the same purpose but they are “genetically” different.
 A Prerequisite Tree is a map; it is based on a logic of necessity and does not foresee any check based on conditions of sufficiency.
 It is, essentially, a roadmap, a guide that provides a suitable route to the goal.
 Its main value lies in the collaborative effort required to build it and it is an ideal tool for teamwork.
 It is the simplest of the Thinking Process Tools to learn but it can be misleading; it is not just a list, it is a list with priorities dictated by logical prerequisites and these prerequisites are, in turn, altered by the amount of resources at hand.
 You will be surprised to see how many different points of view there are in a group trying to address “what is logically a prerequisite to what”.

 Reducing variation with the Transition Tree